This section describes the boot process of Qlustar cluster-nodes.

 - IPMI IP configuration

-Reconfiguration of the node’s IPMI address, if a node is configured correspondingly within QluMan.
+Reconfiguration of the node’s IPMI address, if activated for the node in QluMan.

 - UnionFS chroot

-If configured in QluMan, a custom unionFS chroot will be setup rather than the one that is defined in the Qlustar image.
+An optionally assigned custom unionFS chroot will be setup instead of the one that is defined in the Qlustar image.

 - SSH authorized_keys